• Skip to primary navigation

 Freezing/Reheating Falafel

-If you have leftover falafel, place it in a sealed container in the refrigerator for 4-5 days.
-Similarly, air-fried falafel can be stored in a freezer in a ziplock bag.
+• If you have leftover falafel, place it in a sealed container in the refrigerator for 4-5 days.
+Store air-fried falafel in a ziplock bag in a freezer.

 FAQs Recipe